etlegacy/etlegacy/README.md

 on a 64 bit system.

 At the moment, only the ETrun, ETJump and Legacy mods are available in 64 bit version, while all other existing mods are available in 32 bit only version.
+Read more [here](https://github.com/etlegacy/etlegacy/wiki/Compatible-Mods).

 In case you are a running a 64 bit system, you probably might want to use the **bundled libraries** which are located in a separate *etlegacy-libs* repository and